Sk72456/Dank-memer-automator-DMA-/README.md

 - Local laws and regulations

-The developers are not responsible for any consequences resulting from the use of this tool. (i don't care if u get banned ngl)
+The developers are not responsible for any consequences resulting from the use of this tool.